About Southwest Ohio AEYC

 Southwest Ohio Association for the Education of Young Children (SWOAEYC) is a state-level affiliate of the National Association for the Education of Young Children serving Cincinnati, Columbus, Dayton, and 16 surrounding counties:

-Butler, Champaign, Clark, Clermont, Clinton, Darke, Fayette, Franklin, Green, Hamilton, Logan, Miami, Montgomery, Preble, Shelby, and Warren.
+Butler, Champaign, Clark, Clermont, Clinton, Darke, Fayette, Franklin, Greene, Hamilton, Logan, Miami, Montgomery, Preble, Shelby, and Warren.

 Our Mission, Vision, Values, and Beliefs